microsat-dpad/git-demo/README.md

 # Collaboration Guide

-## Step 1: Create a new branch from master
+## Step 1: Create a new feature branch from master
 ```
 # Make sure you have the latest copy of master
 git checkout master